LibrariesHacked/helibtech/index.md

 ## Our partners

-HELibTech is supported by Ken Chad Consulting and PTFS Europe who have provided a bursary for the appointment of a site community editor.
+HELibTech is supported by Ken Chad Consulting and PTFS Europe who have provided a bursary for the appointment of one of our community editors.

-Ken Chad Consulting and PTFS-Europe have collaborated to offer a bursary for a [community editor for Higher Education Library Technology](https://www.helibtech.com/_media/helibtech_community_editor_pr_september_2023.pdf).
-Paul Verlander has been appointed.
-Paul is an experienced information professional with over 15 years’ experience in Higher Education.
-HELibTech has been a valuable, free community resource for 15 years and Paul’s contribution will help to reinvigorate it and make it even more useful to the community.
+## Our community editors

+Paul Verlander  is an information professional with over 15 years’ experience in Higher Education managing systems, collections and research support.
+Paul currently works in public libraries during a carers career break.

+Dave Rowe is an experienced software developer and creator of the award winning Libraries Hacked site.